klnlokeshkumar/task-manager/README.md

 -   200 request success
 -   404 page not found
 -   install mongoose and dotenv to use the .env file values
+-   use seperation of concerns to make sure db schema and model file is seperated from the server.js
+-   connectonDB is preffered to be in the server.js as it may be simplified
+-   first connect to the db and only start the server
+-   while post request establishment is done

+    done it either by middleware using next fun or do it using express module

+-   importing task model is used to do CRUD operations on the database -